vstinner/vstinner.github.io/content/buildbots_2017q2.rst

   test_child_terminated_in_stopped_state() of test_subprocess and
   test_crashed() of test_regrtest to use _crash_python().

-I also backported many fixes wrote by other developers, including fixes which are 3 years old and older, to fix 2.7.
-Sometimes **finding** the proper fix takes much more time than the cherry-pick itself which is usually straighforward (no conflict, nothing to do).
+I also backported many fixes wrote by other developers, including old fixes up to 8 years old!

+Usually, **finding** the proper fix takes much more time than the cherry-pick itself which is usually straighforward (no conflict, nothing to do).
 I am always impressed that Git is able to detect that a file was renamed between Python 2 and Python 3, and applies cleanly the change!

 Example of backports from master to 2.7:

 * bpo-6393: Fix locale.getprerredencoding() on macOS.
 Python crashes on OSX when ``$LANG`` is set to some (but not all) invalid values due to an invalid result from nl_langinfo().
-Fix written in **September 2009**!
+Fix written in **September 2009** (8 years ago)!
 * bpo-15526: test_startfile changes the cwd.
 Try to fix test_startfile's
   inability to clean up after itself in time.
 Patch by **Jeremy Kloth**.
   Fix the following support.rmtree() error while trying to remove the temporary